 Investment in real estate in major cities can be very lucrative for investors.

-Shelter is critical for human survival, but many Africans cannot afford the exorbitant costs of housing, particularly in urban areas.
+The shelter is critical for human survival, but many Africans cannot afford the exorbitant costs of housing, particularly in urban areas.

 Affordable housing, such as trailer homes, tiny houses, or houses built with non-traditional building materials, can go a long way toward alleviating housing shortages in Tanzanian cities.

 This kind of business, which addresses life-threatening problems, is easily able to attract international investment or grants.